Jean-Tinland/simple-bar/README.md

 ### Refreshing yabai workspaces widget

-The widgets for displaying yabai workspaces aren't refreshing automatically (to preserve battery).
+The widgets for displaying yabai workspaces aren't refreshing automatically.
 To refresh them, you can add these lines utilizing [yabai's signals](https://github.com/koekeishiya/yabai/wiki/Commands#automation-with-rules-and-signals) at the end of `.yabairc`:

 ```sh
 yabai -m signal --add event=space_changed \